ScottLogic/blog/_posts/2024-10-31-an-introduction-into-karate-test-automation.markdown

   And request { username: 'eve.holt@reqres.in', password: 'cityslicka' }
   When method POST
   Then status 200

-  # Lets save our token - note how we can use * or any gherkin style keyword interchangeably
-  # 'response' is always a reference to the last response body
   * def token = response.token

   Given path 'users'